boazsegev/facil.io/CONTRIBUTING.md

 * Initialize all variables during declaration - even if it's redundant.

-* Use `goto` to move less-likely code branches to the end of a function's body (i.e., error branches should go to a `goto` label).
+* Use `goto` to move less-likely code branches to the end of a function's body (specifically, error branches should go to a `goto` label).

-    It makes the main body of the function more readable (IMHO) and should help with branch prediction (similar to how `unlikely` might help, but using a different approach)
+    It makes the main body of the function more readable (IMHO) and should help with branch prediction (similar to how `unlikely` might help, but using a different approach).

+* Use `goto` before returning from a function when a spinlock / mutex unlock is required (specifically, repetition of the unlock code should be avoided).

 * Use the `fio___` prefix for internal helper functions (note the 3 underscores).

 * Prefer verbose readable code.
+Optimize later (but do optimize).

 * Common practice abbreviations, context-specific abbreviations (when in context) and auto-complete optimizations are preferred **only when readability isn't significantly affected**.

 * Function names **should** be as succinct as possible.

+## License

+The project requires that all the code is licensed under the MIT license (though that may change).

+Please refrain from using or offering code that requires a change to the licensing scheme or that might prevent future updates to the licensing scheme (I'm considering ISC).

+I discovered GitHub doesn't offer a default CLA (Copyright and Licensing Agreement), so I adopted the one used by [BearSSL](https://www.bearssl.org/contrib.html), meaning:

+* the resulting code uses the MIT license, listing me (and only me) as the author.
+You can take credit by stating that the code was written by yourself, but should attribute copyright and authorship to me (Boaz Segev).
+This is similar to a "work for hire" approach.

+* I will list meaningful contributions in the CHANGELOG and special contributions will be listed in the README and/or here.

+This allows me to circumvent any future licensing concerns and prevent contributors from revoking the license attached to their code.

 ## A quick run-down